-Jesus also alluded to the of the Hebrew Bible when he mentioned and as the first and last prophets who were martyred.
+Jesus also alluded to the structure of the Hebrew Bible when he mentioned Abel and Zechariah as the first and last prophets who were martyred.

 Luke 11:51 "Therefore this generation will be held responsible for the blood of all the prophets that has been shed since the beginning of the world, from the blood of Abel [Gen 4] to the blood of Zechariah, [2 Chr 24] who was killed between the altar and the sanctuary."